CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/buttons.md

 {{% accordion How to use %}}
 ## Implementation
-To use a button on an anchor link, use the class `button`.
+To use a button on an anchor link, apply the `button` class.
 {{% /accordion %}}

 {{</ accordion-wrap >}}